Laurent Ferrier Watches

 With a combination of satin and polished steel, it has white gold hour markers and the hand uses an orange super Luminova.
 The grand sport Tourbillon is said to be the result of the sports car background and high-end watchmaking.

 Last, we have the manual bridge.
-Inspired by the “Passerelle de l’Ile”, a famous bridge in Geneva of which Laurent Ferrier had a view from his room when he was a child, it has a new calibre and shape unlike other timepiece in the brand.
+Inspired by the “Passerelle de l’Ile”, a famous bridge in Geneva of which Laurent Ferrier had a view from his room when he was a child, it has a new caliber and shape unlike another timepiece in the brand.

 Having been exposed to the world of this high-end luxury watch brand, you may be wondering how you can lay your hands on one of these gems, especially with so few pieces being produced and available.
-You are most certain not to come across it at your regular stores, but you can get one from an authorized dealer at www.exquisitetimepieces.com.
-They are the best place to buy luxury watches of every brand.
+You are almost certainly not to come across it at your regular stores, but you can get one from an authorized dealer at www.exquisitetimepieces.com.
+They are the best place to buy luxury watches for every brand.